marcelpatrick/IsaacLab-Simple-Tutorial-Walkthrough/README.md

 – robot model
 – scene layout

-2. The environment class (IsaacLabTutorialEnv) defines how it behaves – how to apply actions
+2. The environment class (IsaacLabTutorialEnv) defines how the robot behaves in it and what it does – how to apply actions
 – how to calculate rewards
 – how to reset the world